 The ALSC election process

 ALSC's elections occur at the same time as ALA's.
+More details about the ALA election process are available on the ALA Election Page.
 Each year, the ALSC membership elects a Vice-President/President-Elect, three Board members, eight Newbery Award Selection Committee members, eight Caldecott Award Selection Committee members, and five Sibert Award Selection Committee members.
 Every three years, a Division Councilor and Fiscal Officer are also elected.

 Nominations (including self-nominations) are welcomed and may be sent to the current chair of the Nominating Committee, per the timeline below.